mr-sonalia/mr-sonalia/README.md

 • • •

-PS: Read my resume  and discover some magic in your life. ✨
+PS: Read my resume to discover some magic in your life. ✨

 ![TonyStarkIronManGIF](https://github.com/mr-sonalia/mr-sonalia/assets/53109900/f5084a9c-ee4d-4021-8d75-6d1e468803a4)